 - Take stem cuttings between 4 and 6 inches long from healthy plants.
 If possible, choose fresh young stems without flower parts.
 If there are flowers, rub them off.

-- Submerge the leafless part of the stem in water in your container.
+5. Submerge the leafless part of the stem in water in your container.
 Keep the leaves above the waterline.
-Use a container that is narrow at the top, so they don’t accidently fall in.
+Use a container that is narrow at the top, so they don’t accidentally fall in.
+I’ve used a champagne glass above which is a good size for just a few stems.

-- Place your container in a sunny windowsill or another warm, well-lit place.
+6. Place your container on a sunny windowsill or another warm, well-lit place.

-- You can also keep them in the containers.
+10. You can also keep them in containers.
 Many will last for a few months.
 Some just a few weeks.
 Either way, it’s a convenient way to keep herbs at the ready in your kitchen for your next meal.

 If you want to grow herbs indoors without soil over the long term, you’ll need a somewhat more complex hydroponic growing system.